Tow Law Millennium Primary School

 How is the decision made about what type and how much support my child will receive?

-The class teacher alongside the SENDCo will discuss the child’s needs and what support would be appropriate.
-Teacher’s use assessments and observations of children to identify, review and evaluate their needs and gaps in their learning.
-We look at what we can provide to meet the child’s needs and we discuss and measure the effectiveness of the interventions the children have undertaken that term.
-Different children will require different levels of support in order to bridge the gap to achieve age expectations which could be on a one to one basis, with a group, run by a teacher or teaching assistant or through peer support and in or out of class.
+The class teacher, alongside the SENDCO, will discuss your child’s needs and what support would be appropriate.
+Teachers use assessments and observations of children to identify, review and evaluate their needs and gaps in their learning.
+We look at what we can provide to meet the child’s needs, and we discuss and measure the effectiveness of the interventions the children have undertaken that term.
+Different children will require different levels of support in order to bridge the gap to achieve age expectations; which could be on a one to one basis, with a group, run by a teacher or teaching assistant, or through peer support and in or out of class.
 Throughout the process, we keep an on-going dialogue with yourselves as parents.

 Support for children with physical needs: